 The Real Poop

-Fortunately, retail nursery work is actually more exciting than that most of the time.
-There is always a variety of weather to keep things interesting (unless you work in certain parts of Southern California, where it's 75 and sunny all day, every day).
-Not only does heat necessitate more watering, but it can make working conditions uncomfortable when it gets too hot.
+Fortunately, retail nursery work is more exciting than that most of the time.
+There's always variety in the weather to keep things interesting (unless you work in certain parts of Southern California, where it's warm and sunny all day, every day).
+High heat levels mean more watering for the plants and a pretty uncomfortable work environment for you.
 When it gets too cold, sensitive plants need to be protected from frost damage.
-If they’re really sensitive, they may also need to be protected from insults.
-Strong winds can do considerable damage to nurseries since none of the trees are actually rooted into the ground.
-Toto, I don't think we're in Kansas anymore.

 The most interesting variable is the customers.
-They are the human factor.
-Most want something that they read about in a magazine or saw on television, even if it is not at all appropriate to their particular climate or soil type.
-No one seems to understand that what Martha Stewart does in New England may not work in California, Florida, Texas or any place outside of New England.
+Most want some kind of plant they read about in a magazine or saw on television, even if it's not at all appropriate to their particular climate or soil type.
+No one seems to understand that what Martha Stewart does in New England may not work in California, Florida, Texas, or any place outside of New England.
 They just read about it in a magazine and want it now.
-Ironic, as it was exactly that kind of pigheadedness that got Martha Stewart in trouble with the law.

 In the end, though, if you're interested in this career, it's probably because you love plants.
 Everyone's familiar with the whole "do what you love and you'll never work a day in your life" thing, and this career is definitely one where that maxim might ring true.